viliakov2/as2020111701/task1/Readme.md

 ```sh
 terraform apply -auto-approve
 ```
-You will be asked to provide authentication keys for the Magento package repository and a ssh public key to access EC2 instances.
+You will be asked to provide authentication keys for the Magento package repository and an SSH public key to access EC2 instances.
-The command ends up with displaying endpoints, one of them, `lb_dns_name` will contain a dns name of the Application Load Balancer serving requests to Magento web application.
+The command ends up with displaying endpoints, one of them, `lb_dns_name` will contain a DNS name of the Application Load Balancer serving requests to Magento web application.

 To destroy resources: